mapooon/PetFace/README.md

 [2024/07/19] This repository was released.

 # Dataset
 Fill in a [google form](https://docs.google.com/forms/d/e/1FAIpQLSfRPJaCmU6oQ4X_uB6H-EM5MSeczKczZxbQ5H9FMRS4KNY59w/viewform) for access to the dataset.
+- We manually confirm the submitted forms and therefore it may take some time.
+Please be patient while the dataset link arrives.
+- If you do not receive the link after 3 days, we may have missed your form or the form was not filled in correctly.
+We are sorry, but please submit the proper form again.
+(Please do not start a thread on Issue)

 ## Dataset directory
 Place the dataset as follows: